top of page

 About 25% or so of pickup truck owners tow something more than once a year.
 So around 3/4ths of truck owners tow something once a year, or less, including never.
 And since the majority of the towing that does happen is with a pickup or larger truck, then the percent of all people (including those that don't own a truck) towing something more than once a year is even less.
 It's a pretty safe bet that most people have never towed anything.
 So towing is not a concern for most people.
 Some, yes.
 But not most.

-e.g. The Ford F-150 pickup with a 3.5L ecoboost V6 engine, a pretty popular vehicle, normally gets around 24 MPG on the highway under ideal conditions.
-When towing, that drops to between 8 to 14 MPG (so, 1/3rd to just over half as efficient) depending on various factors including weight of trailer, speed, inclines, aerodynamic qualities of the trailer, etc. Point is, efficiency suffers when towing, regardless if the tow vehicle is gas or electric.
+e.g., the Ford F-150 pickup with a 3.5L ecoboost V6 engine, a pretty popular vehicle, normally gets around 24 MPG on the highway under ideal conditions.
+When towing, that drops to between 8 and 14 MPG (so, 1/3rd to just over half as efficient) depending on various factors, including weight of the trailer, speed, inclines, aerodynamic qualities of the trailer, etc. The point is, efficiency suffers when towing, regardless if the tow vehicle is gas or electric.

-To be sure, filling up with gasoline on a road trip is quicker and easier than EV charging especially when towing because EV charging stations aren't generally pull-through like gas stations are.
-But from a pure efficiency standpoint, the penalty difference between an EV and ICEV is pretty minor.
+To be sure, filling up with gasoline on a road trip is quicker and easier than EV charging, especially when towing because EV charging stations aren't generally pull-through like gas stations are.
+But from a pure efficiency standpoint, the penalty difference between an EV and an ICEV is pretty minor.

 Charging at Home